Rahulraja0103/My_First_Reository/README.md

 Set up and running is successful.

+# The project demo was done successfully.
+Thanks

 # NOTE
 The license used is MIT license which provides strong license policies for the project